UPDATED! to add Harper Collins and Caribbean Reads Publishing

 The Best of Books – This bookstore has been a Wadadli Pen donor since 2004 and has been hosting the Wadadli Pen awards ceremony since 2011.
 It contributes books, lends support in innumerable other ways, and is also sponsor of the annual Challenge plaque.

 The Cushion Club of Antigua and Barbuda – This is a kids’ reading club with which I volunteered for many years and which over the years has been a part of the Wadadli Pen family through a commitment to provide a gift (usually gift certificates for books) to winners.
-This year once again, the Cushion Club, honours that pledge.
+Sponsored by the Club’s chief volunteer and organizer, this year, once again, the Cushion Club, honours that pledge with a few extras. p.s. if you live on or will be visiting Antigua and Barbuda, your children are welcome and volunteers are always needed; email the Cushion Club at firstname.lastname@example.org

 ECAB – This will be the Eastern Caribbean Amalgamated Bank’s first time as a Wadadli Pen Patron.
 Welcome!
-They’ve pledged EC$500 towards sponsorship of the prize for the school with the most submissions which is our way of encouraging the schools to get on board with Wadadli Pen, and rewarding and supporting the work they do 365.
+They’ve pledged EC$500 towards sponsorship of the prize for the school with the most submissions which is our way of encouraging the schools to get on board with Wadadli Pen, and rewarding and supporting the work they do 365+1 in a leap year.
 We thank ECAB for volunteering to support our efforts in that regard.

 Frank B. Armstrong through the Seven Seas brand – Frank B. Armstrong has been with Wadadli Pen since 2011.
 They have been very generous contributing EC$500 each year plus additional gifts in the way of promotional paraphernalia; and we are happy to have them on board once again.

-Joanne C. Hillhouse – founder-and-coordinator of Wadadli Pen since 2004, Hillhouse has contributed copies of her books (The Boy from Willow Bend to Musical Youth, and possibly this season new picture book With Grace) through the years; this year, in keeping with Wadadli Pen’s development goals, she’ll contribute a one-on-one coaching session (part of her suite of freelance services).
+Joanne C. Hillhouse – Coordinator of Wadadli Pen since 2003 when she first hatched the idea and 2004 when it launched, Hillhouse has contributed copies of her books (The Boy from Willow Bend to Musical Youth) through the years; this year, in keeping with Wadadli Pen’s development goals, she’ll contribute a one-on-one coaching session (part of her suite of freelance services).

 Paperclips – Paperclips is a provider of office, school, art supplies, and more.
 Last year, they discounted Wadadli Pen on the pen that we typically gift to the winner as a practical tool and symbolic keepsake.
 This year they are sponsoring this gift.